CHORDSLab/HRS-Stress-Measures-and-Supplementary-Datasets/HRS_stress/HRS_stress_access_guide.md

 # HRS Stress Measures Data Access Guide
 *CHORDS Lab – Washington State University*

-_Last updated: [2025-08-30]_
+_Last updated: [2025-10-29]_

-This guide walks through the process of downloading and organizing the raw HRS stress data needed to run `HRS_stress_dataset_construction.Rmd` and build a longitudinal stress measures dataset for allostatic (over)load research using data from the [Health and Retirement Study (HRS)](https://hrs.isr.umich.edu/).
+## 🔗 Related Document

+For detailed variable descriptions, naming conventions, and background on the stress measures used in this dataset, see the [`HRS Stress Data Overview`](HRS_Stress_Data_Overview_DRAFT.pdf).

 ---

+This guide walks through the process of downloading and organizing the raw **Health and Retirement Study (HRS)** stress data needed to run [`HRS_stress_dataset_construction.Rmd`](HRS_stress_dataset_construction.Rmd) and build the **HRS Stress Dataset**.

+You can build the dataset in one of two ways:

+1. **Single-Year Build (custom)** – constructs the dataset for a single survey wave (e.g., 2016 only).
+2. **Longitudinal Build (2006 – 2022)** – combines multiple HRS waves into a single harmonized dataset.

+> Note: Both builds use the same folder structure and source data files.
+The only difference is **which year subfolders you download** and **which chunks you run** in the R Markdown script.

+---

-## 📁 Final Folder Structure (Preview)
+## 📁 Folder Structure & Required Files

-Once you've downloaded and extracted the required files, your local directory should resemble the following:
+Once you’ve downloaded and extracted the required files, your local directory should look like this:

     HRS Data Products/
     ├── HRS Core Data/